klaftertief/email_newsletters/readme.md

 ### Recipients Page(s)

 Any recipients page must be an XML page.
 While this adds an additional level of complexity for unexperienced users, this is still desirable because of the level of flexibilty it provides.
-In an XML page, you may combine several dynamic and static datasources, and you may control the output using XSLT.
+In an XML page, you may combine several dynamic and static datasources, use datasource filtering, and you may control the output using XSLT.
 Thus you can use all of Symphony's flexibility to create your group of recipients (Recipients XML page).

-A very simple (Symphony) XML page XSL might look like this:
+A very simple XML page XSLT might look like this:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<xsl:stylesheet version="1.0"